christianaao/blackjack-card-game/README.md

    git clone https://github.com/christianaao/blackjack-card-game
    ```

-2. In the cloned directory, type `pnpm install` in your terminal to install all dependencies.
+2. In the cloned directory, type `npm install` in your terminal to install all dependencies.

 3. Enter the following Scripts into your packet.json file:
 - "test": "jest",